zriyansh/awesome-os/README.md

  # Awesome OS
-## :octocat: An awesome list that curates the best of all big and small open sourced clones of
+## :octocat: An awesome list that curates the best of all big and small open source projects on